samueljrains/samueljrains.com/README.md

 * Alertify <a href="https://github.com/fabien-d/alertify.js">Alertify</a>
 * Prism <a href="https://github.com/LeaVerou/prism">Prism</a>

-Let me know if you have any questions or comments regarding the site.
+Let me know if you have any questions or comments.
 Thanks for looking.